PlatzKiecker/docs/Endpoints/endpoints.md

 **Note:**

 - This endpoint filters restaurants based on the authenticated user.
-- Ensure that the `id` provided in the path corresponds to a restaurant associated with the user.
+- is automatically selected corresponding to a restaurant associated with the user.
 - Authentication is required for this endpoint.
 - The PUT request allows for updating any of the fields defined in the `RestaurantSerializer`.
 - The DELETE request will remove the specified restaurant from the system.